hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/PhenoViewer-1.png" title="" alt="" style="display: block; margin: auto;" />

 ## <a name="boxplot_viewer_function"/> XX Boxplot Viewer

 The `boxplotViewer` function aims to compare cell enrichment of a cluster across several biological conditions.
 Biological `conditions` are encoded in a named vector with samples in rownames providing correspondence with a biological condition (numeric or character are allowed).
+The abundance could be displayed based on the percentage across all clusters or based on the number of cells using the `use.percentages = FALSE` parameter (TRUE by default).

+*This function returns a list of plots (one by selected cluster)*

+For instance, the following command describe how to compare cell abundances in 3 conditions:

 ```r
 conditions <- c("0 jours","0 jours","0 jours","0 jours",NA,"8 jours","8 jours","8 jours","8 jours",NA,"28 jours","28 jours","28 jours","28 jours",NA)